 The cherubs bothered me the most.
 Happy angelic little faces perched atop a tower of skulls.
 Creepy!

 I wonder what the dear departed from the 14th century would think about their remains being on display today?
-Over 200,000 people a year visit the Bone Church, so there is a definite appeal to the more morbid side.
-I was fascinated, but photographing cemeteries also interests me. 🙂 Imagine an episode of BONES being filmed here – it would be awesome!
+Over 200,000 people a year visit the Bone Church Prague and the Sedlec Ossuary, so there is a definite appeal to the more morbid side.
+I was fascinated, but photographing cemeteries and spooky places around the world also interests me.

 What do you think?
 How would you feel looking at the skeletal remains of over 40,000 people?

-Just in case you’re not squeamish, here are a few more photos from the Bone Church.
+Just in case you’re not squeamish, here are a few more photos from the Bone Church Prague.

 Our private day trip to Kutna Hora was provided by JayWay Travel, a Boutique Travel Company specializing in putting together personal itineraries based on their guests special interests.
 The personal service on our #JayWayPrague tours are a highlight of our Great Summer European Eurail Adventure!